Exemplary Programs for Newcomer English Language Learners at the Secondary Level

 Through a combination of activities, including a national survey of newcomer programs and a series of case studies, CAL staff collected and analyzed evidence of the academic success of these students and determine the means by which the programs provide students access to social services and facilitate transitions to further education or employment.

-The first product is a searchable, online database (see link below) with profiles of participating middle and high school newcomer programs.
+- Searchable, online database.
+The first product was a searchable online database with profiles of participating middle and high school newcomer programs.
 It is accessible to any educator, administrator, or policymaker interested in designing a new program or refining an existing one.
+Browse the database.

-The second product is the report which describes the status of secondary school newcomer programs across the United States and their design features and policies, based on analysis of the data we collected from the programs that participated in our survey and from the case study sites.
+- Helping Newcomer Students Succeed in Secondary Schools and Beyond.
+The second product was the report which describes the status of secondary school newcomer programs across the United States and their design features and policies, based on analysis of the data we collected from the programs that participated in our survey and from the case study sites.
 Learn more.